Multiple polaritonic edge states in a Su-Schrieffer-Heeger chain strongly coupled to a multimode cavity: Bulk Hamiltonian and Fourier diagonalization

 where we approximated the middle of the gap to $0.998\omega_0$.
 In the above equation, $k_0=\omega_0/c$, and, importantly, $g_0$ depends on the dimerization parameter [see Eq.~\eqref{eq:lattice sum gq}].
 With the parameters of Fig.~\ref{fig:Dispersions SW}, one has $L_x^\mathrm{edge} \simeq 8.7a$.

 At an even larger cavity height, the bright band fills entirely the energy gap (for all $q$'s), so that the system is not anymore in an ``insulating" phase, but becomes ``metallic" in the language of condensed matter electronic systems.
 In our effective model, such transition occurs when $\tilde{\omega}^\mathrm{dp}_{q=0, \tau=+}=\tilde{\omega}^\mathrm{dp}_{q=\pi/d,\tau=-}$, at a cavity height coined in Ref.~\cite{Downing2019} as $L_x^\mathrm{gap}$.
-Using the same parameters as in Fig.~\ref{fig:Dispersions SW}, $L_x^\mathrm{gap} \simeq 9.3a > L_x^\mathrm{edge}$
+Using the same parameters as in Fig.~\ref{fig:Dispersions SW}, $L_x^\mathrm{gap} \simeq 9.3a > L_x^\mathrm{edge}$.

 Figure \ref{fig:Dispersions SW}(b) displays our results for the cavity height $L_x=L_x^\mathrm{Zak}\simeq9.4a$, where, importantly, the upper band (green line) touches the lower one (blue line) at $q=0$, as highlighted in the inset where a zoom of the two curves around the center of the Brillouin zone is shown.
 Such critical cavity height $L_x^\mathrm{Zak}$ has been introduced in Ref.~\cite{Downing2019}, and bears its name from the topological phase transition (TPT) that arises here, and which is associated with a modification of the Zak phase.
 Our effective two-band model allows us to easily interpret this result analytically.
 Indeed, from Eqs.~\eqref{eq:lattice sums SW}--\eqref{eq:dispersion SW}, we have $\tilde{\omega}^\mathrm{dp}_{q=0, \tau=+}=\tilde{\omega}^\mathrm{dp}_{q=0,\tau=-}$ when the renormalization of the sublattice sum \eqref{eq:lattice sum g SW} due to the light-matter coupling counteracts the original sublattice sum \eqref{eq:lattice sum gq}, i.e., $|\tilde{g}_{0}|=0$.
-This arises for the cavity height
+Considering only the lowest Umklapp index $l=0$ for simplification, this arises for the cavity height

-A more detailed discussion of the unusual topological phases of our system is presented in the next Sec.~\ref{sec:Topological phases}.
+A detailed discussion of the unusual topological phases of our system is presented in the next Sec.~\ref{sec:Topological phases}.

 In Fig.~\ref{fig:Dispersions SW}(c), we further increase the cavity height to $L_x=10a$, so that the proximity in energy of the photonic modes (orange line) redshifts the upper, bright band (green line) into the lower, dark one (blue line).
 This results in another avoided-crossing scheme, now between the two effective upper ($\tau=+$) and lower ($\tau=-$) dipolar bands, as highlighted in the inset of Fig.~\ref{fig:Dispersions SW}(c), where a zoom on the two curves is provided.
 Hence, as long as $L_x>L_x^\mathrm{Zak}$ the two effective bands anticross, so that the bandgap for a fixed wavenumber $q$ is open again.
 However, we emphasize that, as was already the case in Fig.~\ref{fig:Dispersions SW}(b), the energy gap for all $q$'s is closed, so that the system is here metallic.